Speculation on Mac Pro refresh

 It's worth mentioning here that shell commands are easily confused by spaces in a file path.
 If you must type a path with spaces, you must either:

-a) Surround it in quotescd "~/Desktop/My Spaced Filename.doc"
+a) Surround it in quotescd "~/Desktop/My Spaced Filename.doc"or

 b) Use escape charactersEscape characters are characters placed before a potentially conflicting character (a space in this case) so that the shell knows to treat it as text and not as a command.
 The escape character for the Unix shell is \ (backslash).